Tulane Competency Framework (2026)

 Competencies are evolving from a narrow, form-based requirement to a more holistic framework that connects clearly to Tulane’s mission, values, and strategic priorities.
 The new competencies replace the current three competencies (customer focus, flexibility, and initiative) effective January 1, 2026.

 These new competencies emphasize observable behaviors and outcomes, making it easier for employees and managers to discuss performance in concrete terms and link it to goals and development plans throughout the year.
-This approach supports the move to an ongoing, goal-focused performance process in Oracle, where feedback, coaching, and development happen throughout the year, not just at annual review time.
+This approach supports the move to an ongoing, goal-focused performance process in Oracle, where feedback, coaching, and development happen throughout the year, and highlights the relational skills needed to build trust, navigate change, and partner with technology, recognizing human strengths make technology-enabled success possible.

 What competency means